Prices for food and drinks in Prague in 2023

 How much to tip in restaurants in Prague

 Tipping is customary in Prague and it’s generally expected that you leave a tip if you are happy with the service.
 The usual amount is 10% of the total bill.
 It’s not a common practice to include service charge in the bill.
 Always check the bill and if you’re unsure, ask the waiter.
-It’s common to tell your waiter how much you want to tip when paying the bill, rather than leaving it on the table.
+It’s common to tell your waiter whole amount when paying the bill.

 How much money should I bring to Prague?